TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Context/Index.rst

 Introduction
 ============

-Context API encapsulates various information for data retrieval (e.g. inside the database) and analysis of current permissions and caching information.
+Context API encapsulates various information for data retrieval (for example inside the database) and analysis of current permissions and caching information.

 Previously, various information was distributed inside globally accessible objects (:php:`$TSFE` or :php:`$GLOBALS['BE_USER']`)